 SUVs were initially intended for off-roading and were equipped with roll protection.
 However, when SUVs began to be used as family cars, they were starting to be manufactured without the roll bars but the center-of-gravity and wheel track remained the same.
 The removal of roll bars coupled with the fact that everything else remained the same made SUVs more prone to rolling over and the accidents much more fatal.
 Needless to say, SUV rollover accidents are very dangerous.
 Wearing your seat belt during a rollover accident may reduce the risk of death by 75%, so our Atlanta attorneys strongly urge using it.

 SUVs have the highest rate of deaths occurring in rollovers.
 Cars such as the Ford Explorer, Toyota 4 Runner, Isuzu Rodeo, and Honda Passport have been involved in SUV rollovers that have ended up in serious injuries and death.
 SUV rollovers are almost three times more likely to occur than the average passenger car.

 All SUV manufacturers are required to place the following warning in each sport utility vehicle by the driver: SUV WARNING LABEL

 "This is a multipurpose passenger vehicle which will handle and maneuver differently from an ordinary passenger car, in driving conditions which may occur on streets and highways and off road.
 As with other vehicles of this type, if you make sharp turns or abrupt maneuvers, the vehicle may roll over or may go out of control and crash.
 You should read driving guidelines and instructions in the Owner's Manual, and wear your seat belt at all times."

-Need help for your injury?
-Please contact the Georgia car accident lawyers of The Angell Law Firm at (770) 217-4954.
+Need an accident attorney to seek compensation for your injury following an SUV rollover accident?
+Please contact the Atlanta lawyers of The Angell Law Firm at (770) 217-4954.